adri567/CheesyChart/README.md

 3️⃣ Choose CheesyChart from the list of options ➤ Add Package

 This was easy, or?
-Now you can use CheesyChart in your project! 📈
+Now you can use CheesyChart in your project! 📈📉

+### Here are some examples